Technologicat/pydialect/listhell/README.md

-## LisThEll: it's not Lisp, it's not Python, it's not Haskell.
+## LisThEll: it's not Lisp, it's not Python, it's not Haskell

 Powered by [Pydialect](https://github.com/Technologicat/pydialect) and [unpythonic](https://github.com/Technologicat/unpythonic).